Linnahall: History

-The skating rink closed in 2009, followed by the concert hall in 2010.
-The city sought investors from 2009 to 2015, and in 2015 the city council decided to renovate Linnahall, although the project did not come to fruition.
+The ice rink closed in 2009, followed by the concert hall in 2010.
+The city sought investors for the complex from 2009 to 2015, to either renovate the complex or demolish it and build something in its stead.
+In 2015 the city council decided to renovate Linnahall, although the project did not come to fruition as deadlines were too tight and the city were unwilling to invest enough money into the project.